 Class attendance is mandatory.
-The nature of the adult studies program requires that students be present for the concentrated class once a week and the extension of that class into the student group meeting once a week.
+The nature of the educational programs requires that students be present for the concentrated class once a week and the extension of that class into the student team meeting once a week.
 It is imperative that students attend every class; however, since extreme circumstances may occur, the following attendance policies will ensure that the full course material is received by each student.

 - Class attendance records are maintained by the instructor and submitted to the administrative office after the first class period and at the end of the course.
-Study groups monitor attendance internally, and their end-of-course reports become part of the weekly attendance totals.
-Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group - Class attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
-Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so. - Special circumstances may be referred to the dean of adult studies through the director of student services or to the director of graduate teacher education.
+Project teams monitor attendance internally, and their end-of-course reports become part of the weekly attendance totals.
+Each faculty member verifies the site of the meeting place for each team and the weekly project team attendance as documented on project team logs. - < Class attendance sheets, project team logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
+Students also are not allowed to miss more than 20 percent of the project team meetings for a course and will receive an F in the course if they do so. - < Special circumstances may be referred to the dean of adult studies through the director of student services or to the director of graduate teacher education.